-Baking on two levels
+Baking on several levels

 Use 4D hot air.
 Baked items that are placed into the oven on trays or in baking tins/dishes at the same time will not necessarily be ready at the same time.
+Baking on two levels:

-- Universal pan: Level 3 Baking tray: Level 1 - Baking tins/dishes on the wire rack First wire rack: Level 3 Second wire rack: Level 1
+Universal pan: Level 3 Baking tray: Level 1

+Baking tins/dishes on the wire rack

+First wire rack: Level 3 Second wire rack: Level 1